WybeNetwork/VistaPanel-Customizations/theme-switcher/readme.md

   Yeah use in Right Side Bar or Footer not header please.
 You can also host ```https://cdn.jsdelivr.net/gh/VPTOfficial/VistaPanel-Customizations/theme-switcher/switcher.js``` on your server 2 find in repo!
   ## I need Customization in Drop Down Menu
   Do yourself! or wait for me.

+  Looking for 2 more steps?
+Any one is enough.